 How far can I ride on a single charge?

-The range of electric bikes can vary, but most riders are able achieve 40 miles per charge on eco-charge.
+The range of electric bikes can vary, but most riders are able achieve 20-60 miles on a single charge.
 One of the main factors in determining how far you can travel on a single charge is how much assistance you provide.
-Rated by amp hours (AH), the typical e-bike battery has a capacity of 10-12AH.
+Rated by amp hours (AH), the typical e-bike battery has a capacity of 10-13AH.
 Without pedaling, riders can expect a range equal to this rating (ie: 10AH = 10 miles).
 Obviously, the more pedaling you do, the less strain on the battery and the more range you’ll achieve.

 Other factors that can have a big impact are wind, weather, tire pressure and terrain.
 If you live in a hilly area or have lots of steep inclines – expect less range from your e-bike.
 Larger riders or people carrying heavy loads can also expect reduced output.